marcusasar/ev-sales-time-series-analysis/README.md

 ## 🛠️ Tools Used

-- SQL (PostgreSQL)
+**SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
+- **PostgreSQL:** The chosen database management system, ideal for handling the EV sales data.
+- **Excel:** For creating visuals.
-- Git & GitHub for version control
+- **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
-- CSV data (cleaned and filtered using SQL)